Racine D. Cleveland

 Planetary Science Postdoctoral Research Fellow

-Dr. Racine D. Cleveland is a Planetary Science Post-Doctoral Research Fellow at Boise State University in the Physics Department under the advisement of Dr. Brian Jackson.
-Her work combines GIS techniques, UAV-enabled field campaigns, and comparative planetology to advance understanding of volatile-driven and aeolian processes across planetary environments.
+Dr. Racine D. Cleveland is a GIS and remote sensing scientist and Planetary Science Postdoctoral Research Fellow at Boise State University in the Department of Physics and Astronomy under the advisement of Dr. Brian Jackson.
+Her expertise spans geospatial analysis, geodatabases, planetary remote sensing, Python automation, and scientific data management.
+Her work combines GIS, UAV-enabled field campaigns, remote sensing, and comparative planetology to investigate volatile-driven and aeolian processes across Earth and planetary environments.
+She has extensive experience developing GIS workflows, teaching and developing GIS courses, managing large imagery datasets, and applying geospatial technologies to NASA planetary datasets.

 Work Experience